 Buying a used trombone is often the best option for people who are not able to afford another price.

-A second-hand instrument can give you the same experience as playing with one that is new, at a much cheaper price.
+A second-hand instrument can give you the same experience as playing with a new one, at a much cheaper price.
 Additionally, even if you are looking for an expensive model, it’s still possible to find one at a lower cost.

 The only downside that most people say when it comes to buying or renting a used musical instrument is that there’s no guarantee of its quality and sound compared with new instruments.
 Plus they might feel like there’s always something lacking in their performance because of getting started with an old and less pricey model.